 The best advice for any type of glue is to ensure your fish don’t have access to it whilst it is wet, and considering that the glues mentioned above will both dry very quickly, this should not become a problem.

-Below is a shortlist of both general use super glues and specific aquarium safe super glues:
+Below is a list of both general-use super glues and specific aquarium-safe super glues:

 Cyanoacrylate (Find On Amazon) is an aquarium-safe superglue that can be used underwater to fix plants and hardscapes in your tank.

-You can find the most general super glues at your local hardware store, and you will find specific aquarium-safe glues either online or at your local pet store.
+You will find the most general super glues at your local hardware store and specific aquarium-safe glues online or at your local pet store.

 Although we have established that many types of super glue are safe to use in an aquarium, they do not give a watertight seal.
 They are better suited for aquarium repairs rather than making an entire tank watertight.

 When super glue dries, it will form microscopic gaps that allow air to escape the tank and water to seep through.
-This is why you mustn’t use super glue if your aquarium is leaking, as it will only worsen the problem over time by creating more holes in the sealant.
+This is why you mustn’t use super glue if your aquarium leaks, as it will only worsen the problem over time by creating more holes in the sealant.

 Aquarium Safe Silicone

-The best way to deal with a leaky aquarium is always going to be aquarium-safe silicone products, which provide a watertight sealant that is non-toxic to fish and other aquatic life.
-Using an aquarium safe sealant is perfect for aquarium repairs.
+The best way to deal with a leaky aquarium will always be aquarium-safe silicone products, which provide a watertight seal that is non-toxic to fish and other aquatic life.
+Using an aquarium-safe sealant is perfect for aquarium repairs.